goldfirere/singletons/README.md

 On names
 --------

-The `singletons` library has to produce new names for the new constructs it generates.
+The `singletons-th` library has to produce new names for the new constructs it generates.
 Here are some examples showing how this is done:

 1. original datatype: `Nat`